wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 _This requires configuration changes for Exchange Online and SharePoint Online to enforce restrictions, [more info here][policy-ref9-applink]._

+_When configured in SharePoint Online, default Conditional Access policies are created and enabled, I remove these and replace with my recommended policies._

 Example below:
 <details>
   <summary><em><strong>Expand code block</strong></em></summary>